 To gain admission, a student must hold an Honors Bachelor's degree (normally of high second class standing), or its equivalent.
 All applicants are required to submit results from the General section of the Graduate Record Examination (GRE).
 In recent years, a combined score of 300 on GRE (verbal + quantitative) has been the cut-off for consideration.

 Application forms can be filled out on-line.
-Students are asked to submit their applications as early as possible as files (including letters of reference) will be evaluated before February 1.
+Students are asked to submit their applications by January 5th, keeping in mind that files (including letters of reference) will also need to be evaluated at that time.
 Letters of reference should be submitted directly to the School of Graduate Studies on the appropriate forms.
-Admission decisions are normally made by March 1.
+Admission decisions are normally made by April 1.
 Late applications may be considered if openings are available.

 (Academic Term 1)